nicklamont/slack-chat-migrator/README.md

 To identify users that need mapping:

-1. Run a dry run to generate a report:
+1. Run comprehensive validation to generate a report:
    ```bash
    slack-migrator --creds_path ... --export_path ... --workspace_admin ... --config ... --dry_run
    ```
+   This validates all aspects of the migration including user mappings, file access, and content formatting.

-2. Review the report and add the mappings to your `config.yaml` file under `user_mapping_overrides`
+2. Review the validation report and add any required mappings to your `config.yaml` file under `user_mapping_overrides`

-3. Run the migration with the updated config
+3. Run the migration with the updated config (validation runs automatically first)

 ### Package Structure